Learn how to be a man in the 21st century.

 They also have long-range goals to work towards, and work through difficult situations for their own sense of dignity and self-worth.

-Connecting to your core self is essential to building a happy and fulfilling.
+Connecting to your core self is essential to building a happy and fulfilling life.

 1. Develop Your Own Principles

 Your happiness and success are strongly determined by the principles you live by.
 So ask yourself: “What are my guiding principles for my personal and professional life?”